maximtrp/scikit-posthocs/README.rst

 Features
 --------

-- Multiple comparison post-hoc tests (ported from R's `PMCMR <https://cran.r-project.org/web/packages/PMCMR/index.html>`_ package):
+- Multiple comparisons post-hoc tests (ported from R's `PMCMR <https://cran.r-project.org/web/packages/PMCMR/index.html>`_ package):
-  * Conover's, Dunn's, Nemenyi's tests for use with Kruskal-Wallis test
+  * Conover's, Dunn's, and Nemenyi's tests for use with Kruskal-Wallis test.
-  * Quade's, van Waerden's, Durbin's tests
+  * Quade's, van Waerden's, and Durbin's tests.
-  * Conover's, Nemenyi's tests for use with Friedman test
+  * Conover's and Nemenyi's tests for use with Friedman test.
-  * Student's T test, Mann-Whitney U test, and TukeyHSD test.
+  * Student's T test, Mann-Whitney U test, and TukeyHSD tests.

   All tests are capable of p adjustments for multiple pairwise comparisons.